 If you think your gut health might be playing a role in some of your symptoms, that’s something you can explore.
 But remember that the way you address your gut health will be individual and depend on what your body needs, so don’t feel pressure to do every single suggestion that you come across, like taking probiotics, eating fermented foods, drinking bone broth, etc.

 I’ve worked on my gut health 3 different times over the last 15 years, and each time the reason why and the steps I took to help my gut health were different.
-These are examples of how varied my gut problems have been over the years and how the approach to each problem was different.
+The following are examples of how varied my gut problems have been over the years and how the approach to each problem was different.
 However, I’m not implying that anyone with similar problems do the exact things I did.
 Again, what each person will need for their gut health is individual.

 In my late teens, I was having diarrhea 25x a day.